- Senior Information Sessions

-In September seniors will be sent information on reviewing their General and Major Requirements through Degree Navigator.
-All seniors must meet with their faculty advisors in September or October to ensure that their major requirements are satisfied and plan their final semesters.
+In September, seniors will be sent information on reviewing their General and Major Requirements through Degree Navigator.
+All seniors must meet with their professional advisors and/or faculty advisors in September or October to ensure that their major requirements are satisfied and plan their final semesters.

-All Honors College Seniors must meet with Assistant Dean Laura Collins to certify that they have satisfied their Honors College & General Education requirements.
-Students must submit a completed Senior Review Checklist (available on their website under resources Senior Review Checklist in order to graduate with Honors College Designation.
+All Honors College Seniors must meet with an advisor in the Honors College to certify that they have satisfied their Honors College & General Education requirements.
+Students must submit a completed Senior Review Checklist available on their website under resources Senior Review Checklist in order to graduate with Honors College Designation.

 Applying for Graduation

 To be considered for graduation, CCAS/UC seniors must submit online diploma application through the Registrar’s Office.
-Check your class year, major(s), and minor(s) for accuracy.
-If they need to be changed contact the Registrar’s Office.
-The Office of Academic Advising deans (366-68 Friends St.) oversee the final certification process.
-With your major department they will review your general and major requirements, in most cases using Degree Navigator.
-The Office of Academic Advising will notify you by email of your application status.
+Check your degree (Bachelor of Arts or Bachelor of Science), class year, major(s), and minor(s) for accuracy.
+If they need to be changed, contact the Office of the Registrar.
+The Office of Academic Advising deans (215 N. 3rd Street) oversee the final certification process.
+Along with your major department, the advisors will review general and major requirements, in most cases using Degree Navigator.

 Final Graduation Certification

-The Board of Governors of the university confers degrees in May, upon the recommendation of the Camden faculty.
-To graduate, you must meet the following degree conditions:
+The Board of Governors of the university confers degrees in August, January, and May, upon the recommendation of the Camden faculty.
+To graduate, students must meet the following degree conditions:

 - Earn a minimum of 30 of the final 42 credits as a regularly enrolled undergraduate at Rutgers Camden including 12 credits in the major.